 First, a few key notes on who MiCA applies to:

-- MiCA applies to every cryptocurrency business looking to operate in the EU, regardless of where they’re incorporated.
+- The EU MiCA applies to every cryptocurrency business looking to operate in the EU, regardless of where they’re incorporated.
 This differentiates the EU’s regulations from those of some other jurisdictions, like the UK, which currently allow cryptocurrency businesses domiciled in other countries to offer services to their residents without a UK-issued license.

-- Notably, MiCA does not currently provide regulations for DeFi protocols, though rules for DeFi are expected to be developed in the 18 months following MiCA’s entry into force (anticipated by December 2022 or early 2023).
+- Notably, the EU MiCA does not currently provide regulations for DeFi protocols, though rules for DeFi are expected to be developed in the 18 months following MiCA’s entry into force (anticipated by December 2022 or early 2023).

 - MiCA may, however, provide some rules for NFTs and marketplaces that have a higher degree of fungibility because, for example, they are fractional or part of a collection.
 In such a case, NFT marketplaces (i.e. trading platforms) offering those sorts of NFTs would be required to get authorisation under MiCA.

-In addition to requiring that cryptocurrency businesses follow similar licensing rules to those required of traditional financial intermediaries — fit and proper persons tests, capitalization requirements, and ongoing disclosure requirements — MiCA also places liability on cryptocurrency businesses for customer losses that arise from preventable hacks or operational failures.
+In addition to requiring that crypto companies follow similar licensing rules to those required of traditional financial intermediaries — fit and proper persons tests, capitalization requirements, and ongoing disclosure requirements — MiCA also places liability on cryptocurrency businesses for customer losses that arise from preventable hacks or operational failures.
 MiCA also establishes additional rules for specific types of cryptocurrency businesses.
 We outline the most important parts below.

 Rules for stablecoin issuers, to be overseen by the European Banking Authority, will include a mandatory right of redemption, a physical presence in the EU, and reserve requirements that establish a minimum level of liquidity.
 There will also be specific rules applied to particular types of stablecoins, including “asset-referenced tokens,” meaning tokens which have as their reference value a basket of either multiple currencies or any other value (fiat, crypto, commodities or a combination of such assets) and “e-money tokens” (single fiat currency-backed tokens).